 Purchase a Sim Card at the Airport

-If you want to stay connected while in the Maldives pick up a sim card when you land.
-We found that the WiFi in many of the resorts does not work well, but what do you expect on an atoll in the middle of the ocean?
+If you want to stay connected while you travel the Maldives, pick up a sim card when you land.
+We found that the WiFi in many resorts does not work well, but what do you expect on an atoll in the middle of the ocean?

 Don’t Bring Any Alcohol into the Country

-The Maldives is a predominately Muslim country and the only place you can consume alcohol is on the private resorts.
+The Maldives is a predominately Muslim country, and the only place you can consume alcohol is on private resorts.
 Don’t buy any at customs before you arrive and don’t bring any bottles of wine or champagne with you.
 You’ll risk them being taken away or even fined by customs if you try to bring alcohol into the Maldives.

 The Maldives Are Open to Everyone

 Dhivehi is the official language spoken in all parts of the Maldives.
-You’ll find that English is prevalent around The Maldives especially in the resorts!
+You’ll find that English is prevalent around The Maldives, especially in the resorts!

 The cost may be as little as $5 a day, but having our own gear saves us the hassle of dealing with rentals, paying, and putting our mouths around used mouthpieces.

-The cheapest I saw sunscreen going for in the Maldives was $30 a bottle.
+One of my top Maldives travel tips is to bring the sunscreen – heck bring extra sunscreen – just in case!
+The cheapest I saw sunscreen going for in the Maldives was $45 a bottle.
 In one of our rooms, it was even on offer for $60 – for a travel-sized Sunbum set!
 I’m not joking!
-Do not forget your sunscreen in your luggage.
-I promise you will be paying a hefty price for it in the Maldives.
+Do not forget to throw sunscreen in your luggage.

 Get Used to Resort Pricing

-If you’re staying at a resort in The Maldives you may as well prepare for and get used to ridiculous resort pricing.
+If you’re staying at a resort in The Maldives, you may as well prepare for and get used to ridiculous resort pricing.
 The resorts in the Maldives operate like…well… resorts.
 Except on a whole other price level I have ever seen before.